vic-ma/website/content/posts/2025-06-16-strange-bug/index.md

 There are no restrictions whatsoever, so all three cells should have a word suggestion list that includes every three-letter word in the word list.

 But that's not what actually happens.
-In reality, the word suggestions list appears to change quite dramatically.
-At the very least, the order of the words changes.
-And it seems like some words may even appear in one list but not another.
+In reality, the word suggestions list changes quite dramatically.
+The order of the words definitely changes.
+And it looks like there may even be words in one list that are missing in another.
 What's going on here?

 ## Understanding the code